Share This Craft

 - Cut a box around the letter.
 Be sure to leave some space around the letter.

-- Draw bridges, if needed.
-(Is that an official term?
-If not, then I definitely just made it up. ) Letters like A, B, D, O, P, Q, and R will need “bridges” to connect the space within the letter to the space outside the letter.
+- Draw "bridges," if needed.
+Letters like A, B, D, O, P, Q, and R will need “bridges” to connect the space within the letter to the space outside the letter.
 Otherwise, for example, your O would end up being a solid oval.
 (Not using these letters?
 Skip to step 6.)

-- I applied a tiny bit of white paint in the space of the bridge to make it a little more obvious where my cut lines are.
+- We applied a tiny bit of white paint in the space of the bridge to make it a little more obvious where the cut lines are.

 - Now adhere to cutting mat and use X-Acto to carefully cut out the black letter.